FusionAuth/fusionauth-site/site/_posts/2020-11-06-custom-admin-registration-forms.md

 excerpt_separator: "<!--more-->"
 ---

-Letting a user register and provide custom profile data solves the problem of pringing such data into your auth system.
+Letting a user register and provide custom profile data solves the problem of bringing such data into your auth system.
 But how can you manage the data as it changes over time?

 After people register, you will want to enrich or change their profile.
 Sometimes this happens via automated systems.
 In that case, you can use an API.
 But what if you want to allow employees or other humans to update a user profile data?